What Are Merchant Services

-When you request a copy of your merchant statement or pricing from your merchant service provider, you will want to start with defining your current pricing model or setup.
-This way you can determine if you are set up with Interchange Plus, Tiered, or a Flat rate pricing structure.
-This will help you with calculating your current rates and predicting any future processing costs
+First, request a copy of your merchant statement from your service provider.
+Next, start by defining your current pricing model or setup.
+Are you are set up with Interchange Plus, Tiered, or a Flat rate pricing structure?
+Knowing this will help calculate your current rates and predicting any future processing costs.

-When you are reviewing your merchant statement you will often see the line itemized to include the amount of transactions under that category plus a mark up from your merchant processor.
 For example, if you run a visa debit card through a point of sale machine, the interchange rate is 0.80% + $0.15 a transaction.
 However, depending on the mark up size (basis points added) from your merchant processor you may be paying almost double on that transaction.
-This is why it’s important to always have someone you can trust review your rates for you.

 An example of an interchange pricing model would be: (Interchange + 0.25% + $0.25 a transaction)

 Rather than using unique interchange rates for each transaction type, many merchant processors will also tier their pricing into groups for qualified, mid-qualified, and non-qualified transactions.
-With most tiered pricing models, qualified transactions are generally considered your standard debit or credit card transactions.
-Transactions that are considered to be non-qualified are typically your business or reward cards with points or other incentives.
+With most tiered pricing models, standard debit or credit card transactions remain qualified.
+Transactions considered to be non-qualified are typically business or reward cards with points or other incentives.

 Flat Rate Pricing

-Lastly, be sure to check your other monthly statement fees such as monthly minimum, online reporting fees, monthly fixed fees, and statement fees.
-These fees can really add up if you leave them unchecked.
-Most merchant processors will charge anywhere from $10- 25 for those fees but could be much higher.
+Lastly, be sure to check your other monthly statement fees.
+Monthly minimums, online reporting fees, monthly fixed fees, and statement fees all add up.
+Most merchant processors charge anywhere from $10- 25 for those fees but they could be much higher.